Is Reincarnation Really True? Discover the Answer Here

 But throughout the rest of my life, this person would creep into my consciousness through various weird and subtle (some not so) ways.
 Little things would remind me of her and make me wonder where she was and what she was doing.

 Eventually we caught up again.
 The universe conspired against me and pretty much forced me to go looking for her.
 Oddly, she was in the same place at the same time as I was – and neither of us had been to that place before.
 A few other ‘coincidences’ occurred at the similar time.
 This leads me to believe that something was in control of our re-meeting.
 Our business was unfinished.
+Some people may say these ‘coincidences’ are in fact the universe attempting to communicate to us through what is known as synchronicities.
+You should listen if you hear or see more than a few synchronicities at a time!

 Also rather oddly, we’d both had career changes at a similar time in our lives.
 Both into healthcare professions.
 So although we had some things in common previously we now also had similar education and careers.